5 Expert Tips That Helped Me Grow Longer, Stronger Nails, Fast

 I chose cuticle oil over nail hardeners

-Dr. Dana Stern, board-certified dermatologist and founder of Dr. Dana says that the cuticle is the nail’s natural protective seal.
+Dr Dana Stern, a board-certified dermatologist and founder of Dr. Dana, says that the cuticle is the nail’s natural protective seal.
 When it becomes dry and dehydrated, it’s compromised: “When this happens, water and moisture can enter the nail unit,” she says.
-“This causes all sorts of problems including redness and swelling,” and eventually, the nail could grow irregularly: “Think white patches, bumps, thickening, and discoloration,” she says.
+“This causes all sorts of problems including redness and swelling,” and eventually, the nail could grow irregularly: “Think white patches, bumps, thickening and discoloration,” she says.

 Unlike nail hardeners, which can make nails a little too hard, session manicurist Ami Streets says that cuticle oil keeps nails flexible, withstanding everyday wear and tear.
 “Cuticle oil is the best product for growing nails — and my most recommended item to add to your beauty routine,” she says.